A short walk from the town centre

 The remains of the former monastic buildings today provide the administrative centre for the Diocese, as well as housing for the cathedral clergy.
-In addition there is a shop and Pilgrims’ Restaurant and these are open daily to the public.
 The cathedral has a vibrant musical life, offering a lunchtime concert series in the summer and evening concerts throughout the year, in which a number of local and other choirs and orchestras perform.
 The complex comprises a remarkable collection of buildings regarded as the finest of their kind in Wales.
-The cathedral has welcomers and guided tours can be arranged by contacting the office, who will be pleased to provide you with more information when you visit.
+The cathedral has ‘welcomers’ and guided tours can be arranged by contacting the office, who will be pleased to provide you with more information when you visit.
 There is a pay and display car park adjacent to the cathedral, and this leads directly into Priory Groves and the River walk, which are mentioned in the ‘walks in and around Brecon’ section.
-More detail on the history of the cathedral can be gleaned from the definitive history of Brecon- History of the County of Brecknock – published in two volumes in by Theophilus Jones (1758-1812) in 1809.
-Local historians still use this tome as an important point of reference for local history.

-The cathedral is a few minutes’ walk away from the centre of town
+The cathedral stands on Priory Hill, approximately 10 minutes walk away from the centre of town

 The cathedral opening times correspond to daily services.
 On weekdays this is 8.30 am to 4.30 pm and Eucharist on Sunday is at 8am, with choral evensong at 3.30pm

 It is thought that it began life as a church before the Norman Conquest (possibly 789), and that Bernard de Neufmarche built a castle after his defeat of the Welsh in 1093 and commissioned Roger, his monk, to upgrade the existing church to the status of a Benedictine priory, dedicating it to St. John the Evangelist.